How Elections Impact Interest Rates

 (Image credit: Getty Images)

-But with the presidential election looming in less than two months, it's also fair to ask whether the election itself will potentially have an impact on interest rates
+But with the presidential election looming in less than a month, it's also fair to ask whether the election itself, and the winner between Vice President Kamala Harris and former President Donald Trump, would have an impact on interest rates.

 Subscribe to Kiplinger’s Personal Finance